davidmdm/simple-data-loader/README.md

 # simple-data-loader

-Simple dataloader that caches the return of a function as a promise to a key.
+Simple dataloader that caches the return of a function as a promise.
-Supports simple cache invalidation via timeout.
+Supports simple cache invalidation via timeouts.
 Very simple, helps with performance and rate limiting.
-No exteneral dependencies.
+No externeral dependencies.

+Heavily inspired by facebooks dataloader, but supports multi argument functions and non-primitive arguments.

 ### Installing